weinanlee/data-modeling-postgres-sparkify/README.md

 ## Project

-Created normalized tables  and stored into PostgreSQL.
-In addtition for analyzing user activity, Fact and Dimension tables must be created from songs metadata and user activity logs.
+Create normalized tables  and store them into PostgreSQL.
+Create Fact and Dimension tables  from songs metadata and user activity logs for analyzing user activity.

 ## Files